botradingblog1/git-notes-1/README.md

 A detached head can also occur when you are rebasing.
 You are checked out to a specific commit.

 You would need to create a branch in order to commit/push changes because you would be creating commits that would be "in limbo" with no way to identify them other than the SHA.
 Git will remove the commit during its garbage collection because of it not being on a branch.

+## Merging branches
+Conceptually, when we want to merge two branches, we create a new commit containing the joint changeset from the two branches.
+This works by finding the point at which the branches diverged and joining the two changesets.